Winter Weeds – Wiping on Herbicide

-It is tempting to spray glyphosate (Roundup) on green winter weeds when your lawn grass is brown and dormant.
+It is tempting to spray glyphosate (click for sources) or an organic non-selective weed killer (click for sources) on green winter weeds when your lawn grass is brown and “dormant”.

 However, bermudagrass is the only turfgrass on which I’d recommend this practice – – and with much caution.

 The bermudagrass must be completely dormant.
 Get on your hands and knees to examine the base of the grass plant.
 If you see ANY greenery, DO NOT spray herbicide on the lawn.